-An overview on what you need to know about Afternoon Tea.
+An overview of what you need to know about Afternoon Tea.
 Afternoon Tea is arguably the best contribution the British have made to cuisine.
 A lovely tradition My upcoming new book will provide all you need to know, whether you are planning to visit a famous tea house in London, organizing a fundraiser or just hosting a tea at home.
-This article provides highlights on history, what to eat, how to eat, when to eat!.
+This article provides highlights on history, what to eat, how to eat, and when to eat!
 Enjoy.
 If you like the post, consider buying my book, available for download on my site or in hard copy from Amazon.

 Relaxing Over Afternoon Tea

 History of the English Tea Ritual

 In 1662 Catherine of Braganza of Portugal married Charles II and brought with her the preference for tea, which had already become common in Europe.
 As tea was her temperance drink of choice, it slowly gained social acceptance among some of the aristocracy as she replaced wine, ale and spirits with tea as the court drink.
 It did take some time though to ween courtiers from enjoying ale at breakfast.
 Baby steps.